savicsorg/rhies_PosttoOpenHIM_Module/README.md

 2. Use the OpenMRS Administration > Manage Modules screen to upload and install the .omod file.

-If uploads are not allowed from the web (changable via a runtime property), you can drop the omod into the ~/.OpenMRS/modules folder.
-(Where ~/.OpenMRS is assumed to be the Application Data Directory that the running openmrs is currently using.)
+If uploads are not allowed from the web (changable via a runtime property), you can drop the omod into the ~/.OpenMRS/modules folder (Where ~/.OpenMRS is assumed to be the Application Data Directory that the running OpenMRS is currently using).
 After putting the file in there simply restart OpenMRS/tomcat and the module will be loaded and started.